FOREST CITY LIBRARY

-Seeing both the urgent need and the future value to all of Susquehanna County, these donors have created an endowment with a highly compelling twist—by offering to match, 100%, every dollar raised between now and the end of the year, up to $250,000.
+Seeing both the urgent need and the future value to all of Susquehanna County, these donors have created an endowment with a highly compelling twist—by offering to match, 100%, every dollar raised through December 31, 2022, up to a total of $500,000.

 That means every dollar YOU GIVE equals TWO.

 Named in honor of our much beloved—and recently-retired—Administrator/Librarian for her decades of loyal service to the community, the Susan Olszewski Stone Honorary Endowment was created to help the SCHS&FLA continue its empowering work in the community.

 Managed by the Community Foundation of the Endless Mountains right here in Susquehanna County, the Susan Olszewski Stone Honorary Endowment will serve as an investment vehicle to help generate income, offset operating costs, and help lay the groundwork for future growth.

 But to maximize the opportunity, we very much need your help.

 Susquehanna County Historical Society & Free Library Association